TangentFoxy/docker-compose/luanti-server/ReadMe.md

 2. Save schematics with `//mtschemcreate SCHEMATIC_NAME`.
 3. Schematics are placed in a world's `schems` directory.
 Copy them and rename them as necessary.
 4. Use `//pos1` to select a start point, and `//mtschemplace SCHEMATIC_NAME` to place it.

+## Unsafe Chainsaw
+The `technic` mod's chainsaw by default protects you from destroying player-built structures, but this also prevents several mods' trees from being cut by it.
+This can be changed by disabling its safety check:
+`technic_safe_chainsaw = false`